 Amazon has become famous for its “Prime” two-day delivery.
 Some areas even offer one-day, same-day, or delivery within mere hours.
 In order to achieve this, Amazon contracts with thousands of delivery companies across the country.
 Many of these companies, in order to keep up with Amazon’s demands, hire poorly trained or inexperienced drivers.
 While Amazon claims to run background checks on its drivers, this may not be enough to ensure safe operations.

 With Amazon’s demands for increased delivery speeds, there come risks.
 Many delivery drivers have actually sued Amazon under claims that complying with their demands is unsafe.
-Other people injured by Amazon delivery trucks have also sued the company, claiming that their pressure to deliver packages quickly lead drivers to speed, violate trucking and delivery rules, and reckless driving to meet delivery deadlines.
+Other people injured by Amazon delivery trucks have also sued the company, claiming that their pressure to deliver packages quickly leads drivers to speed, violate trucking and delivery rules, and reckless driving to meet delivery deadlines.

 Compensation for Amazon Delivery Truck Driving Accidents

-If you or a loved one was injured by an Amazon delivery truck, van, or other vehicle, talk to an attorney today.
 Commercial vehicles are held to very high standards for driver safety, work hour limits, and vehicle safety.
 Violations of any of these rules may entitle injured truck accident victims to additional compensation, on top of compensation for medical bills, lost wages, and pain and suffering.

 The Federal Motor Carrier Safety Administration (FMCSA) is a federal agency that writes the rules for commercial trucking across the country.
 They write rules for Hours of Service, truck safety, weight limits, driver health, and drug and alcohol testing.
 The drivers and shipping companies that violate these rules could be forced to pay extra penalties called “punitive” or “exemplary” damages if their violations lead to accidents.
 That means higher compensation for your injuries.

-The drivers, delivery companies, and possibly even Amazon could also be made to compensate your injuries.
+The drivers, delivery companies, and possibly even Amazon could also be made to compensate for your injuries.
 This means paying for your medical expenses, reimbursing any missed paychecks if you had to miss work because of your injuries, and paying you back for your pain and suffering.
 Lastly, if you lost a loved one to a truck accident, you might be entitled to substantial compensation for their loss.